Join Student Democracy Program

 If your application is accepted, you will receive a letter via email from the Registration & Elections Division with your Vote Center assignment.
 A limited number of students per school is allowed and are accepted on a first-come, first-served basis.
 If you do not receive an assignment letter by a week before the election, please call 650.722.6543 or email StudentDemocracy@smcacre.org.

 Do I have to attend a training class?

 Yes.
 All Student Vote Center Ambassadors are required to attend a 3-hour training class conducted by the San Mateo County Registration & Elections Division, even if you have taken a training class for a previous election.
-Training classes will take place at your school.
+Training will have 2 phases; 1 virtual class at home and one in-person class which will take place at a 3rd party facility.

 What if I can’t go to the training class I’m scheduled to attend?